richtxteditor/dsa/README.md

 This project implements a dynamic array class in C++ from first principles.
 It serves as a foundational exercise for understanding data structure mechanics, memory management, and algorithm implementation.
 The goal is not to replace standard library containers like `std::vector`, but to learn how such containers operate under the hood.

 The code provides a single `Array` class that encapsulates array data and operations, along with an interactive command-line menu for testing various functionalities.
 The implementation covers basic CRUD operations, search algorithms, set operations, and more complex analysis algorithms for finding missing elements and duplicates.
+A detailed breakdown of the time and space complexity of each function is available in the `ArrayCPP/ArrayCPP/complexity_docs.md` file.

 ## Features Implemented